 The Read latency, or CAS latency, is the delay, in clock cycles, between the registration of a Read command and the availability of the first burst of output data.
-The latency can be programmed 2, 2.5 and 3 clocks.
-CAS latency of 1.5 is supported for DDR200 components only.
+The latency can be programmed 2, 2.5 or 3 clocks.

-If a Read command is registered at clock edge n, and the latency is m clocks, the data is available nominally coincident with clock edge n + m (see Figure 3)
+If a Read command is registered at clock edge n, and the latency is m clocks, the data is available nominally coincident with clock edge n + m.